 Basically you'll need to do the following steps:

-You'll find all available script options in the forum thread I linked above, if you provide none the script will ask for your input while installing.
+You'll find all available script options in the forum thread I linked above, if you provide none yourself the script uses defaults or asks for your input (like which domain name to use).

-This process takes about 10 minutes from start to finish.
+This process takes about 5 to 10 minutes from start to finish.
 You can then access your network controller with the domain you specified.
 The default ports are 8080 for an unsecured connection and 8443 for a secured connection.
-If everything was set up correctly you'll be automatically redirected to HTTPS.
+If you've used the encrypt command above you will be automatically redirected to HTTPS.

 You now need to set up a new administrator account which you'll use to access your controller.
 I used a local account for this since I didn't want to create a Ubiquity account and didn't need one for remote access since now the network controller itself was already remotely accessible.

 After you finished these setup steps your network controller is ready to adopt your access points 🎉!

 You could adopt your access points with the UniFi Network Mobile app available for iPhone and Android if you have a controller in the same network as your access points.
 But this doesn't work with a remote controller.